xyproto/vt100/cmd/editor/README.md

-## Simple text editor
+# ved

-A small and experimental editor.
-Don't use it on files you care about!
+A simple and limited `vt100` text editor.

+Don't use it on files you care about, yet!

 ## Features and limitations

-* The editor must be given a filename at launch-time.
+* The editor must be given a filename when starting.
 * The editor is always in "insert mode".
+Characters are never moved around.
 * All trailing spaces are removed when saving, but a final newline is kept.
-* Understands tab characters.
-* Can scroll, with `ctrl-n` and `ctrl-p`.
-There is something wonky about the scrolling behavior, though.
+* Can handle text that contains the tab character (`\t`).
-* `esc` can be used to toggle "end of line mode" where the cursor is limited to the end of lines and "ASCII drawing mode".
+* `Esc` can be used to toggle "end of line mode" where the cursor is limited to the end of lines and "ASCII drawing mode".
 * There is no undo!

 ## Hotkeys